Cherokee Landing State Park

 Lake Tenkiller, which boasts 13,000 acres of water and over 130 miles of shoreline, is known as a wonderful place for boating, watersports and fishing.
 Fishermen staying at Cherokee Landing State Park in Park Hill can catch a variety of crappie, large and smallmouth bass, catfish and white bass.
 The park also offers a lighted boat ramp and handicap-accessible fishing dock.

 Facility Amenities: ADA Compliant, Camp Store, Campsites, Credit Cards Accepted, Dump Station, Elec.
 30 Amp, Elec.
-50 Amp, Gift Shop, Grills, Handicapped Parking, Office WiFi, Park Ranger, Pets Allowed, Picnic Area, Playground, Pull Thru Sites, Restrooms, Showers, Swim Beach, Water Hookup, Waterfront Sites
+50 Amp, Gift Shop, Grills, Handicapped Parking, Lake Access, Office WiFi, Park Ranger, Pets Allowed, Pets Allowed in Park, Picnic Area, Playground, Pull Thru Sites, Restrooms, Showers, Swim Beach, Water Hookup, Waterfront Sites

 Group Amenities: Group Rates Available